In future, nine months of the year could see UK wind turbines generating electricity at levels currently only seen in winter.

 But not all will be for the worse.
 An increase in average temperatures will cause the United Kingdom and parts of northern Europe such as Germany and Poland to become a lot windier.
 That will be a boon to wind energy generation, say researchers from the British Antarctic Survey, Oxford University and the University of Bristol.

-If global temperatures reach 1.5 degrees Celsius above pre-industrial levels, the United Kingdom might see as much as a 10% increase in onshore wind energy generation, the researchers say based on a new study.
-That would be enough to power an extra 700,000 homes every year based on current installed capacity.
-And that’s without even considering a boost to offshore wind power generation.
+If global temperatures reach 1.5 degrees Celsius above pre-industrial levels, the United Kingdom might see as much as a 10% increase in onshore wind energy generation, the researchers say based on a study.
+That would be enough to power an extra 700,000 homes every year as per current installed capacity.
+And that’s without even considering an ongoing boost to offshore wind power generation.